tsgates/arch-wiki-markdown/wiki/LVM.md

     # mount /dev/mapper/VolGroup00-lvolhome /home

 Warning:When choosing mountpoints, just select your newly created logical volumes (use: /dev/mapper/Volgroup00-lvolhome).
-Do NOT select the actual partitions on which logical volumes were created (do not use:
+Do not select the actual partitions on which logical volumes were created (do not use:
 /dev/sda2).

 > Add lvm hook to mkinitcpio.conf

-You'll need to make sure the udev and lvm2 mkinitcpio hooks are enabled.
+You will need to make sure the udev and lvm2 mkinitcpio hooks are enabled.

 udev is there by default.
 Edit the file and insert lvm2 between block and filesystem like so: